lettier/lettier.github.io/posts/2017-01-15-linear-regression-and-the-amazing-beard.markdown

 import Utils (maybeNumberToString, stringToMaybeNumber, arrayMinOrMax)
 ```

-All of the various imports we will need.
+Here we list all of the various imports we will need.
 `Halogen` will do the heavy lifting of working with the document object model or DOM.
 `Plot` is a module we will write.
 It provides an application programming interface or API to draw or plot our graph on the page.